-This Beef and Mushroom Spaghetti is one of our family favorite dinners!
+This Ground Beef and Mushroom Spaghetti is one of our family favorite dinners!
 Whole wheat spaghetti with ground beef and mushrooms in a light cream sauce gives you the perfect balance of healthy and comfort food!

 Whole Wheat Pasta Recipe With Ground Beef and Mushrooms

 Have you ever used whole wheat pasta?
-It’s really very delicious is it’s used in the right way, like in this Beef and Mushroom Spaghetti recipe.
+It’s really very delicious if it’s used in the right way, like in this Beef and Mushroom Spaghetti recipe.
 So for instance, whole wheat ziti used for baked ziti?
 Nope, not a fan.
 Baked ziti is a cheese filled comfort food recipe that needs to be left alone.

 But a nutty, whole wheat pasta used in a recipe like this one?
 Well it’s even better than regular spaghetti if you ask me.
 Our kids love it, too which makes it a dinner time win.